Women in STEM – Smashing stereotypes and upping participation in schools

 Computer engineer Barbie may have been an own goal, but we must find ways to encourage girls into STEM, says John Bolton…

-There have been redoubled efforts to promote STEM to girls in recent years.
+There have been redoubled efforts to promote women in STEM in recent years.
 In 2013, toy manufacturer Mattel chose to tackle the problem head-on, by releasing a computer engineer Barbie.

 The doll was inoffensive enough, with geometric glasses, a Bluetooth headset and a binary code form-fitting T-shirt.